GorkaMM/domduck.js/README.md

-domduck
+domduck.js
 =======

-Ducks are awesome, domduck too.
-Manipulate DOM with this tiny and easy library.
+Ducks are awesome, domduck.js too.
+Manipulate DOM with this tiny and easy Javascript library.
+Examples and documentation are coming...